-Fundación Cordillera Tropical has operated in Ecuador under the auspices of the Ministry of the Environment for over 20 years performing extensive field work in the Nudo de Azuay in the Andean Cordillera and Amazon watershed.
-The foundation offices are in Cuenca, a well-known cultural center in the country’s southern sierras, designated a UNESCO world-heritage site in 1999.
+Fundación Cordillera Tropical (FCT) has operated in Ecuador since 2000 under the auspices of the Ministry of the Environment, performing its field work in the Nudo de Azuay, a mountainous region of the upper Amazon basin.
+The foundation headquarters are in Cuenca, designated in 1999 as a UNESCO World Heritage site.
+FCT relies on two geographically and functionally distinct teams to conduct its business.

 Edificio El Consorcio